Felipe-Aranda-INV/SxS-pdf-Generator/README.md

 1. Check the Help section in the app
 2. Review this README
 3. Check application logs
-4. Contact system administrator
+4. Contact Felipe A on Slack

-## 🔄 Updates & Maintenance
+## 🔄 ToDo & Maintenance

-### Regular Maintenance
+### Upcoming features
-- Update dependencies monthly
-- Monitor security advisories
-- Check Google Form integration
+- OCR integration
-- Review user feedback

-### Version Control
-- Use semantic versioning
-- Tag releases
-- Maintain changelog
-- Document breaking changes
+-

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

 ## 📋 Changelog